snowyxx/uni2str/README.md

 #### Install

-You can also install this package manually by entering the Packages directory of Sublime Text 2 and issuing on a terminal:
+You can also install this package manually by entering the Packages directory of Sublime Text 3 and issuing on a terminal:

+For Sublime Text 2, `mv u2s.py.sublimetext2 u2s.py`

-**Only for Sublime Text 2**
+**Only for Sublime Text 3**

     git clone https://github.com/snowyxx/uni2str.git